ArashK1002/Genetic-Algo/README.md

 The best fitness value in each generation is printed.
 5. Finding the Optimal Solution
 At the end of the evolution process, the best individual in the final population is selected.
-The corresponding
-𝑥
-,
-𝑦
-x,y values and function output are displayed.
+The corresponding x,y values and function output are displayed.
 Possible Improvements
 Tournament Selection or Roulette Wheel Selection: More sophisticated selection methods could be used.
 Adaptive Mutation Rate: Adjusting